Craig Richards (boxer): Professional career

 Richards came back with three stoppage wins in 2018; Ivan Stupalo in March; Bosko Misic in June; and Michal Ludwiczak in October.
 He began 2019 with a third-round TKO win against Alan Ball to capture the vacant WBA Intercontinental light-heavyweight title.
 The bout took place on 2 February at The O2 Arena in London.
 He had two more fights that year; a twelve-round UD victory against Andre Sterling in June and an eight-round draw against Chad Sugden in December.

 It was announced in September 2020 that Richards would make a second attempt at the British title, this time against reigning champion Shakan Pitters on 14 November at the Fly By Nite Rehearsal Studios in Redditch.
 However, Pitters withdrew from the bout on medical advice after suffering an injury during training, with a new date being scheduled for 18 December at the same venue.
 Richards scored a knockdown in the fourth round, dropping the champion to the canvas with a right hook.
 Pitters made it back to his feet before the referee's count of ten to see out the remainder of the round on his feet.
 Richards scored a second knockdown in the ninth round, this time with a left hook.
 Pitters again made it back to his feet, but on unsteady legs, prompting referee Victor Loughlin to call a halt to the contest at 2 minutes and 42 seconds, awarding Richards the British title via ninth-round TKO.

 In March 2021, it was announced that Richards would challenge for his first world title, facing reigning champion Dmitry Bivol for the WBA (Super) light-heavyweight title on 1 May at the AO Arena in Manchester.
 As part of the undercard for Joseph Parker vs. Derek Chisora.
-Richards would lose the bout via unanimous decision.
+Richards lost the bout via unanimous decision.

+Richards is scheduled to face Dan Azeez on December 20, 2025, in Accra, Ghana.